 The Womble Epic

-Location: The Womble Epic is located in the Ouachita National Forest west of Hot Springs, Arkansas.
+Location: The Womble Epic is located in the Ouachita National Forest near Mount Ida, Arkansas.

 Length: 33 miles

 Elevation: 1,000 to 1,600 ft